 The education framework section is designed to capture the expenses and revenue (if any) of dedicated staff educators.
-This would include staff members that provide employee orientation sessions, in-service classes or formal programs for students from educational organizations.
-As such, their hours and compensation are reported in this functional centre not the therapeutic functional centre.
+This would include staff members that provide employee orientation sessions, inservice classes or formal programs for students from educational organizations.
+As such, their hours and compensation are reported in this functional centre not the discipline specific functional centre.

-Compensation for unit-producing staff members that provide staff education but are assigned to a therapeutic functional centre is reported in that functional centre.
-The workload related to education is recorded as the non-service recipient activity, teaching/ in-service.
+Compensation for unit-producing staff members that provide staff education but are assigned to a discipline specific functional centre is reported in that functional centre.
+The workload related to education is recorded as the non-service recipient activity, teaching/in-service.

-If a health care professional is involved to a significant degree (greater than 20%) in both education and service recipient activities, the compensation for this individual should be expensed to both of the appropriate functional centres to reflect the actual activity.
-The workload and portion of earned hours that resulted in service recipient activity should be accounted for in the therapeutic functional centre and the workload and hours associated with education should be accounted for in the education should be accounted for in the resulted in service.
+If a health care professional is involved to a significant degree (greater than 20%) in both education and service recipient activities, the compensation for this individual should be expensed to both appropriate functional centres to reflect the actual activity.
+The workload and portion of earned hours that resulted in service recipient activity should be accounted for in the discipline specific functional centre and the workload and hours associated with education should be accounted for in the education functional centre.

-Unit-producing staff members that provide service recipient education should be assigned to the appropriate therapeutic functional centre.
+Unit-producing staff members that provide service recipient education should be assigned to the appropriate discipline specific functional centre.
 The workload related to educating service recipients is recorded as the service recipient activity, therapeutic intervention.